top of page

 John Mee won the Patrick Kavanagh Award in 2015.
 In 2016, he won first prize in the Fool for Poetry International Chapbook Competition.

-His poems have appeared in The Rialto, Magma, The London Magazine, Poetry Ireland Review, The North, Prelude (New York), Southword, The SHOp, Poetry on the Buses (London), Cyphers, The Irish Examiner, Coast to Coast to Coast, The Quarryman, The Honest Ulsterman, the Cork Literary Review, and in various anthologies.
-He participated in the Poetry Ireland Introductions Series in 2008.
+His poems have appeared in The Rialto, Magma, The London Magazine, Poetry Ireland Review, The North, Bad Lilies, Prelude (New York), The Friday Poem, Southword, Propel, The SHOp, Poetry on the Buses (London), Cyphers, The Irish Examiner, Coast to Coast to Coast, Howl, The Quarryman, The Honest Ulsterman, The Cork Literary Review, and in various anthologies.
 He is a professor in the Law School at University College Cork.

 bottom of page